Eclipse Phase

 Eclipse Phase is a science fiction horror role-playing game with transhumanist themes.
-Originally published by Catalyst Game Labs, Eclipse Phase is now published by the game's creators, Posthuman Studios, and is released under a Creative Commons license.
+It was originally published by Catalyst Game Labs, and is now published by the game's creators, Posthuman Studios, and is released under a Creative Commons license.

 Setting

-Eclipse Phase is a science fiction game based on transhumanism, and the themes of post-apocalyptic, conspiracy, and horror.
-It takes place after a World War III project to create artificial intelligence known as TITANs has gone rogue, resulting in the deaths of over 90% of the inhabitants of Earth.
+Eclipse Phase is a science fiction horror role-playing game with transhumanist, post-apocalyptic, and conspiracy themes.

+The game is set after a World War III project to create artificial intelligence known as TITANs has gone rogue, resulting in the deaths of over 90% of the inhabitants of Earth.
 Earth is subsequently abandoned, and existing colonies throughout the Solar System are expanded to accommodate the refugees.
 The setting explores a spectrum of socioeconomic systems in each of these colonies: